 North Carolina Christmas Tree Facts

-- North Carolina has approximately 1,300 growers producing Fraser Fir Christmas trees on an estimated 40,000 acres.
+- North Carolina has approximately 854 growers producing Fraser Fir and other species of Christmas trees on an estimated 38,893 acres.

-- Fraser fir is grown in the far Western North Carolina counties which include Alleghany, Ashe, Avery, Buncombe, Haywood, Henderson, Jackson, Macon, Madison, Mitchell, Swain, Transylvania, Watauga and Yancey.
+- Fraser fir is grown in the far Western North Carolina counties which include Alleghany, Ashe, Avery, Buncombe, Burke, Cherokee, Haywood, Henderson, Jackson, McDowell, Macon, Madison, Mitchell, Swain, Transylvania, Watauga and Yancey.

-- North Carolina produces over 20% of the Real Christmas Trees in the U.S. and harvests more than 4 million trees annually.
+- North Carolina produces over 26% of the Real Christmas Trees in the U.S. and harvests more than 4 million trees annually.

 - The North Carolina Fraser fir has soft, pleasant-to-touch needles, incomparable needle retention, long lasting aroma, and more pliable yet stronger branches for even the heaviest ornaments.

 - Individual Christmas tree growers may sell anywhere from a few dozen trees per year to hundreds of thousands of trees per year.

 USDA Christmas Tree Facts

 Click here for statistics on Christmas trees from USDA, NASS North Carolina Field Office and the North Carolina Department of Agriculture and Consumer Services.